 To keep him occupied and busy, it is better that you have a large fenced backyard where he could run and play to exhaust his excessive energy.

-For training, you will need to be very patient and tactical when training this huge and hugely intelligent breed.
-They do not respond well to obedience training and basic commands, like other dogs, and could be very hard to train.
-They are driven by instinct and they could take their decisions themselves.
+You must be very patient and tactical when training this huge and hugely intelligent breed.
+They do not respond well to obedience training and basic commands like other dogs and could be very hard to train.
+They are driven by instinct, and they can make their decisions themselves.

-They will not do well in obedience training and agility classes and the best way to train them is to allow them suitable freedom, encourage positive behavior, and discourage negative behavior.
+They will not do well in obedience training and agility classes.
+The best way to train them is to allow them suitable freedom, encourage positive behavior, and discourage negative behavior.

-For the food, being a giant breed, they need A LOT of food on a daily basis.
+For the food, being a giant breed, they need A LOT of food daily.
 On average, a fully grown Kangal dog will need at least 6 to 7 cups of high-quality dry dog food per day.